Shahs of Sunset's Asa Gives Birth

 And a baby makes three!

-Shahs of Sunset star Asa Soltan Rahmati has given birth to her first child with longtime partner Jermaine Jackson Jr., Us Weekly reports.
-The couple named their son Soltan Jackson.
+Shahs of Sunset star Asa Soltan Rahmati has given birth to her first child with longtime partner Jermaine Jackson Jr., a baby boy named Soltan Jackson.

+Asa shared the wonderful news on Instagram, writing alongside a photo of the couple, "Lovers.
+We gave birth to our precious son on January 20th 2017.
+His name is Soltan Jackson and we are completely in Love with him."

+Rahmati added, "Mami, Baby, and Daddy are all doing well.
+Thank you from the bottom of our hearts for all your well wishes and prayers.
+We are literally in heaven with our precious Soltan."

 The Bravo reality star recently posted a photo of herself on Instagram at 9 months and 3 days pregnant and thanked fans for their love and support.